 - How do you get a higher ranking for your website on search engines like Google?

 - What’s the easiest way to improve your ranking?

-If you’re looking for one guaranteed way to make a therapist cringe, ask about sliding scales.
+Should You Offer a Sliding Scale?If you’re looking for one guaranteed way to make a therapist cringe, ask about sliding scales.
 Specifically:

 - Do you offer a sliding scale?

 - Should you offer it?

 - What is an appropriate minimum rate for a sliding scale?

 - How do you decide who deserves reduced rates?